-- 1 hour of lecture or seminar and two hours of study per week; - 2 hours of laboratory, studio, or similar activities and one hour of study per week; - 3 hours of laboratory, studio, or similar activities per week; - 3 hours of supervised independent study per week; or - 45-75 total hours of supervised clinical or fieldwork experiences in a given semester (additional preparation time may be required).
+- 1 hour of lecture or seminar and two hours of study per week; - 2 hours of laboratory, studio, or similar activities and one hour of study per week; - 3 hours of laboratory, studio, or similar activities per week; - 3 hours of supervised independent study per week; or

+45-75 total hours of supervised clinical or fieldwork experiences in a given semester (additional preparation time may be required).

-The college also offers 8- and 15-week online courses through Emmaus Global Campus.
+The college also offers 8-, 10- and 15-week online courses through Emmaus Global Campus.
 Online course schedules loosely align with on-campus semesters.
-The Global Campus offers two 8-week terms and one 15-week term each fall and spring semester and two additional 8-week terms in the summer.
+The Global Campus offers online courses each fall and spring semester, and two additional 8-week terms in the summer.

 For distance learning courses, a unit of academic credit is the measure of the total time commitment an average student is expected to devote to learning per week of study.
 The specific amount of time spent on coursework by each student will vary based on levels of interaction and reading and processing skills; however, it is typical for students in an 8-week, 3-credit, online course to spend 15-18 hours per week on coursework.
 Some of this time will be spent in online academic engagement; the rest will be independent preparation.
-Online classes are designed with an average of 4-6 hours of academic engagement and 11-12 hours of preparation time each week for 8-week courses and 3 hours of academic engagement and 6 hours of preparation time each week for 15-week courses.